Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Andrew E. Hendifar, MD, MPH, is a physician in Cedars-Sinai's Samuel Oschin Comprehensive Cancer Institute, which houses a full range of specialty centers to diagnose and treat most forms of cancer.

 His work has been published in prestigious journals, including Clinical Cancer Research, the Annals of Oncology and the Journal of Gastrointestinal Oncology.
 Dr. Hendifar has displayed deep subject-matter knowledge in presentations for organizations such as the National Institutes of Health and the American Society of Clinical Oncology.
+His patient care has also been recognized as he has been named a "Top Doctor®," and "Super Doctor®".

 His early research career covered diverse topics at Louisiana State University's Emergency Medicine Department, the National Institutes of Health and at Tulane University School of Medicine, where he received his medical degree and a Master of Public Health in Health Systems.
 He completed his residency at USC's Department of Internal Medicine where he was Chief Resident.
 He was also a Chief Fellow in the school's Department of Hematology and Oncology.
 He earned bachelor's degrees in philosophy and biochemistry at the University of Maryland.